shuvoWBD/Currency-Converter-App/README.md

 Reset and Exit Controls:

-1.The Reset button clears all input fields and results
+✔ The Reset button clears all input fields and results

-2.The Quit button safely closes the application
+✔ The Quit button safely closes the application

-Technical Architecture
+🛠️Technical Architecture:

-a.
-Programming Language and Library
+✔ Programming Language and Library

-b.
-Language: Python
+✔ Language: Python

 GUI Library: Tkinter (built-in Python module)

-Application Structure
+Application Structure:
 The program follows a simple event-driven architecture:

-a.
-User actions (button clicks) trigger specific functions
+✔ User actions (button clicks) trigger specific functions

-b.
-Each function performs a defined task such as conversion, reset, or exit
+✔ Each function performs a defined task such as conversion, reset, or exit

-Data Layer (Exchange Rates)
+Data Layer (Exchange Rates):
 Currency exchange rates are stored in a Python dictionary called rates, with USD as the base currency.
 This provides fast lookup and easy scalability.

-Conversion Logic
+Conversion Logic:
 The conversion process happens in two steps:

-a.
-Convert the input amount from the source currency to USD
+✔ Convert the input amount from the source currency to USD

-b.
-Convert the USD amount to the target currency
+✔ Convert the USD amount to the target currency

-UI Layout Management
+UI Layout Management:
 The .place() geometry manager is used to position labels, entry fields, buttons, and result text at fixed coordinates within the window.

-Exception Handling
+Exception Handling:
 A try-except block is used in the conversion function to prevent runtime errors caused by invalid input or missing data.